Land Protection Project Manager

-Over the course of its nearly 70-year history, Natural Lands has helped preserve more than 125,000 acres including a network of 42 nature preserves and one public garden across two states and 13 counties.
-These 23,000 acres include many of the most spectacular and diverse properties in the region, which are enjoyed by more than 300,000 visitors annually.
+Over the course of its nearly 70-year history, Natural Lands has helped preserve more than 135,000 acres including a network of 42 nature preserves and one public garden across two states and 13 counties.
+These properties total 23,000 acres and include many of the most spectacular and diverse properties in the region, which are enjoyed by more than 300,000 visitors annually.

 Natural Lands seeks to hire great people from a wide variety of backgrounds, not only because it’s the right thing to do, but because it makes our organization stronger.
 We aim to build a workplace where employees feel empowered to be their full, authentic selves.
 We welcome you to explore a career at Natural Lands.

 The Land Protection Project Manager will join the Natural Lands’ Land Protection team, which is engaged primarily in land and conservation easement acquisitions.
 The Land Protection Project Manager will work with land protection and planning staff, department leadership and other departments and will complete all, or portions of, each land protection project as assigned.
 This position will also work with and on behalf of municipal clients to assist in open space ballot referenda promotion and development, as well as in support of municipal open space priorities including both fee and easement acquisition.
 Additional duties include grant and report writing and compilation, GPS data collection, baseline development, and meeting logistics.